kubernetes/enhancements/keps/sig-storage/5541-pvc-last-used-time-status-field/README.md

 List the specific goals of the KEP.
 What is it trying to achieve?
 How will we know that this has succeeded?
 -->

 -  Add a `lastUsedTime` timestamp field to `PersistentVolumeClaimStatus` (the naming is yet to be decided)
-- Update this field when a PVC is last used by a Pod
+-  Update this field with a timestamp when a PVC is last used by a Pod

 ### Non-Goals